Level114/level114-subnet/scripts/example_usage.md

 - The script should be in the `scripts/` directory of the Level114 project
 - Check that `neurons/miner.py` exists in the project root

-**"❌ Error: Collector IP is required"**
+**"❌ Error: Minecraft server hostname is required"**
-- You must provide the IP address of the collector-center-main server
+- Provide the hostname your players use to connect (e.g., play.example.com)
-- In interactive mode, you'll be prompted for this
+- In interactive mode, ensure you enter a non-empty value when prompted
-- In non-interactive mode, use `--collector_ip YOUR_IP`
+- In non-interactive mode, use `--minecraft_hostname YOUR_SERVER_HOSTNAME`

-**"❌ Error: Minecraft server IP is required"**
-- You must specify your Minecraft server's IP address
-- Use your server's public IP if validators need to connect remotely
-- Use `--minecraft_ip YOUR_SERVER_IP`

 **"Failed to register with collector"**
-- Check that the collector IP is correct and reachable
+- Check that the collector endpoint is reachable (DNS, firewall, connectivity)
 - Verify the collector service is running on the specified port (default: 3000)
 - Check firewall settings on both collector and miner machines
 - Ensure your Bittensor wallet is properly configured